sigstore/docs/README.md

 ## Contributing

-We welcome contributions on the docs site.
+We welcome contributions on the docs site!

 ### Pull Request Process